venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/step-3-test-the-migrated-application5.md

  **Time to complete:** 5 minutes

- **Objective:** In this step, you will test the migrated application by receiving a flat-file IDOC using the WCF-based [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)].
+ <strong>Objective:</strong> In this step, you will test the migrated application by receiving a flat-file IDOC using the WCF-based [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)].

 ## Prerequisites

 - Configure the BizTalk application by mapping the logical ports in the BizTalk orchestration to physical ports in the BizTalk Server Administration console.

--   Configure the BizTalk application to use the WCF-Custom receive port for the WCF-based [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)].
+- Configure the BizTalk application to use the WCF-Custom receive port for the WCF-based [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)].

 ### To test the migrated application